Russia's war on Ukraine latest: NATO criticises Putin for 'dangerous and irresponsible' nuclear rhetoric | Law-Order

 * The Ukraine General Staff said on Sunday Ukrainian forces had repelled 85 Russian attacks over the past 24 hours in several parts of the eastern front, including the Bakhmut area. * U.N. nuclear watchdog chief Rafael Grossi said on Saturday he will visit the Russian-held Zaporizhzhia nuclear power plant in Ukraine next week to assess the serious situation there.

-* Ukraine will no longer resort to "dangerous" monetary financing to fund the war against Russia, its central bank governor, Andriy Pyshnyi, told the Financial Times in an interview.
-RECENT IN-DEPTH STORIES
+ECONOMY * Ukraine will no longer resort to "dangerous" monetary financing to fund the war against Russia, its central bank governor, Andriy Pyshnyi, told the Financial Times in an interview.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)